Generating a Mnemonic

 Print the BIP39 word list in 3D or on paper, then cut out the words and place them in a bucket.
 Manually draw 11 or 23 words from the bucket.
 For the final word, Krux will assist you in picking a valid 12th or 24th word by adjusting its smart keypad to only allow typing words with a valid checksum.
 Alternatively, you can leave it empty, and Krux will select a final, valid checksum word for you.

 Choose between 12 or 24 words.
-The entropy in a single roll of a D6 is 2.585 bits ( log2(6) ); therefore a minimum of a 50 rolls will be required for 128 bits of entropy, enough to generate a 12-word mnemonic.
-For 24-word, or an entropy of 256 bits, a minimum of 99 rolls will be required.
+The entropy in a single roll of a D6 is 2.585 bits ( log2(6) ); therefore a minimum of 50 rolls is required for 128 bits of entropy, enough to generate a 12-word mnemonic.
+For 24 words, a minimum of 99 rolls is required for 256 bits of entropy.

 Learn more about Krux Entropy Quality Estimation.